olegmatsnev/perekrestok_pub/README.md

 This script is meant to be executed from the command line.

 It checks perekrestok.ru, an online supermarket, for available delivery slots.
-If such slots are available, it prints when's the next one, otherwise tells you so.
+If such slots exist, it prints when's the next one, otherwise tells you so.

 Before using the script, one has to create an account at perekrestok.ru.